PHANTOM9009/GREED/Documentation.md

 			as passed in function argument.
 			By default it returns the absolute position in the world of the Ships's FRONT part.

-	2. bool updateCost(Greed::coords ob, double new_cost)
+	2. void Greed_updateCost(Greed::coords ob, double new_cost)
-		-> updates the cost of the coord <ob> as passed as a parameter to the new_cost in the local map of the player These changes are not made in the original map, but in your local map for your navigation. the more the cost of a tile, your ship has less probability of taking that path.
+		-> updates the cost of the coord "ob" as passed as a parameter to the new_cost in the local map of the player These changes are not made in the original map, but in your local map for your navigation. the more the cost of a tile, your ship has less probability of taking that path. the navigation path is calculated using your local map because the cost of each tile can be tuned by the player.
+      			The global map with default cost is used to deduct your fuel, fuel is deducted according to the global/default costs for all the players.

 	3. vector<int> cannonsInMyRadius()
     	-> returns a std::vector of cannon id's which are in the radius of the player ship.